XiaoLeGG/XiaoLeGG/README.md

 - 📫 How to reach me **xiaolesama@gmail.com**

-- ⚡ Fun fact: I was a Minecraft server plugin developer and I am an Oier.
+- ⚡ Fun fact: I was a Minecraft server plugin developer and I am an ex-Oier.

 ### Contact me: